scottgriv/markdown-demo/README.md

 - [Jupyter Notebook](https://jupyter.org/) - Although not strictly a Markdown resource, Jupyter Notebooks use Markdown for all non-code cells, making it a useful tool for scientific documentation where code and commentary are intermixed.
 - [GitHub Markdown Alerts](https://blog.jakelee.co.uk/github-alert-experiments/) - A blog post that discusses the use of GitHub Markdown Alerts
 - [GitHub Markdown Alerts Discussion](https://github.com/orgs/community/discussions/16925) - A GitHub discussion that discusses the use of GitHub Markdown Alerts
+- [Obsidian Callouts](https://help.obsidian.md/callouts) - Use callouts to include additional content without breaking the flow of your notes.

 ## License